Roasted Red Bell Peppers

 Instructions

-1. Turn oven on to broil and place the rack on the very top shelf.
-For easier clean up, line a baking sheet with aluminum foil.
+1. Preheat oven to high broil and place the rack on the very top shelf.
+If your oven does not have a broil setting, set the temperature to 450 degrees.
+For easier clean up, line a baking sheet with parchment paper, a silpat, or aluminum foil.

-2. Rinse the peppers under cold water, dry them with clean paper towels and place them on the prepared baking sheet.
+2. Rinse the peppers under cold water, removing any dirt around the stem.
+Place them on the prepared baking sheet.

 3. Roast peppers in the oven for about 20 minutes, turning the peppers on all sides every 5 or so minutes.
-4. When peppers are charred on all sides, remove the tray from the oven and place the entire baking sheet in a large brown bag for a few minutes, this will steam them and make peeling easier.
-Peel peppers and remove all visible skin and seeds.
+4. When peppers are charred on all sides, remove the tray from the oven and place the entire baking sheet in a large brown grocery bag for 3 – 4 minutes.
+This will steam the peppers and make it easier to peel them.
+The peel will practically fall off.
+6. Peel peppers and cut them in half.
+Remove the stem and any visible charred skin still on them.

-5. Cut peppers in strips and place them in a serving bowl.
+5. Cut the peppers in half, remove and discard the stem, and all the seeds.
+Cut peppers in thin strips and place them in a serving bowl.
 Season the peppers with oil, salt, oregano, basil and garlic.
+Mix with a fork to coast evenly.
 Serve immediately as a side dish, in a sandwich, added to salads, or as you wish.
-They can be refrigerated for up to 4 days.
+They can be refrigerated for up to 3 – 4 days.

 What to Pack for Italy